kelvin-ahiakpor/Whats.The.Hot.Topic.In.Town/README.md

 `streamlit`
 `scrapy`
 `pycountry`
-`twisted`
+`beautifulsoup4`
 `transformers`
 `scikit-learn`
 `torch`
 `evaluate`
 `accelerate`
 You may use the following command:
-`!pip install tensorflow opencv-python pandas numpy streamlit scrapy pycountry twisted transformers scikit-learn torch evaluate accelerate`
+`!pip install tensorflow opencv-python pandas numpy streamlit scrapy pycountry beautifulsoup4 transformers scikit-learn torch evaluate accelerate`
+2. Download the contents of this repository, specifically the `bert2bertMK` and `newsscraper` folders and store in a folder, ex. `Hot Topics`
+3. Open a terminal at the folder you stored and use this command `streamlit run home.py`
+4. For mac users, edit all relative directories in the home.py with `./` to `../`
+5. Enjoy finding the hot topics in your town.

 ### Features
 - **Web Scraping:** Scrape news AllAfrica